RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 We are doing some customization for the local environment so having our work overwritten is a problem.
 There is a fancy way and a workaround way to suppressing the overwrite.
 If you want to go the fancy way look at [Appendix: Drupal Scaffold ("overwrite": false) solution](../cicd/scaffold).
 <br>

 We are going to do the workaround.
 That just adds the following code to the bottom of the `settings.local.php` file.
 Just put it right below the previous code we added to call to the standard `development.services.yml` file.
 Then this will call our personalized `my-development.services.yml` file after the basic `development.services.yml` file to apply any of our customizations.
 Since the `my-development.services.yml` file is NOT in our `.gitignore` it <font color=yellow>is</font> secured in your GitHub repository and since it is not part of the Drupal scaffolding process it <font color=yellow>is NOT</font> overwritten on update or rebuild.
+Adding the follow to our `settings.local.php` file tells it about our customized 'YML' stuff.
 <br>

 `/**`<br>